hrp/Subwrap/Readme.md

 ##Help

-You can, of course, get a lits of the custom commands that have been added by using <tt>svn help</tt>.
+You can, of course, get a lits of the custom commands that have been added by using `svn help`.
 They will be listed at the end.

 ##Global options